microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-query-template.md

 ---
 title: "Use the Microsoft Search API to search content using query templates (preview)"
-description: "Learn how to use query templates in the Microsoft Search API to search for content based on [query variables](https://docs.microsoft.com/en-us/sharepoint/technical-reference/query-variables), [KQL](https://docs.microsoft.com/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference)."
+description: "Learn how to use query templates in the Microsoft Search API to search for content based on query variable, KQL"
 author: "yiwenwang"
 ms.localizationpriority: medium
 ms.prod: "search"
 ---

 # Use the Microsoft Search API to search content using query templates (preview)
-In this article, you will learn how to use query templates in the Microsoft Search API to search for content based on query variables, KQL, and FQL.
+In this article, you will learn how to use query templates in the Microsoft Search API to search for content based on [query variable](https://docs.microsoft.com/en-us/sharepoint/technical-reference/query-variables) and [KQL](https://docs.microsoft.com/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference).
 This allows you to restrict the query scope and build your own search experience.

 ## Example
 The following example shows a request that uses a query template to search for content based on a [query variables](https://docs.microsoft.com/en-us/sharepoint/technical-reference/query-variables) and [KQL](https://docs.microsoft.com/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference).